r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/vm.md

 make all recommended 2>&1 | tee make.out
 ```

-Then, one should be able to even build the R installer via `make
+One can also build the R installer using `make distribution`.
-distribution`, but that does not work from the SSH session because of
-MiKTeX (even `texify --version` segfaults).
-It would work from a graphical
-interactive session (RDP nor direct login to Virtualbox).

 ## Installing other command line tools